Kirov7/CouloyDB/README.md

 	}
 }
 ```
-You can safely manipulate the database by calling methods of Txn.
+You can safely manipulate the database by calling methods of `Txn`.

-Currently supported data structure types and supported commands：
+#### Currently supported data structure types and supported operations：

 - String:
   - GET